seedvault-app/seedvault/storage/doc/design.md

 ## Local caches

+The local cache is implemented as a sqlite-based Room database which had shown promising performance in early tests.

+Most information in the cache is considered public knowledge also available to an attacker with access to the local filesystem (with root access or file management permission).
+Still, the cache data can only be accessed by the owning backup application and can not be accessed by other apps unless the attacker obtains root access or is otherwise able to break Android's security model.
+In that later case, the attacker will be able to access all files anyway making access to the cache worthless.

 ### Files cache

 This cache is needed to quickly look up if a file has changed and if we have all of its chunks.
-It is implemented as a sqlite-based Room database which had shown promising performance in early tests.

 Contents: